JJBears/SPATS_570/examples.md

   CaC
   *or*
   EtOH

-CaC should give a return of
+Both examples show output buzz/beep dialog and a running example of the commands it produced